Chih-Che-Fang/MyBookStore2/docs/design.md

 - **test1 (Intermediate Milestone):** Perform search methods correctly.
 - **test2 (Intermediate Milestone):** Perform lookup methods correctly.
 - **test3 (Intermediate Milestone):** Run Buy operations and update the stock of the item correctly
-- **test4 (Intermediate Milestone):** (Race Condition) 4 clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
+- **test4 (Intermediate Milestone):** (Race Condition) 4 clients buy the book "RPCs for Dummies" that only has 3 stock concurrently, only 3 clients can buy the book
 - **Test5 (Final Milestone):** Run test1~test4 again, but deploy servers on different AWS EC2 instances.

 ## Automatic Test Scripts
-- **run_local_test.bat:** This script will automatically start frontend, catalog, and order server on local mahcine in a container.
+- **run_local_test.bat:** This script will automatically start the frontend, catalog, and order server on the local machine in a container.
 Then run a client in a container and perform test 1 ~ test 4 in order on a local machine.
 Finally, store output under the output folder for validation.

-- **run_distributed_test.bat:**  This script will automatically create 3 Amazon EC2 instances, migrating code and config file to remote servers, building docker image, deploying corresponding server, on remote servers.
-Next, deploy a client on local machine and perform test 1 ~ test 4 in order on remote EC2 instances.
+- **run_distributed_test.bat:**  This script will automatically create 3 Amazon EC2 instances, migrating code and config file to remote servers, building docker image, deploying the corresponding server, on remote servers.
+Next, deploy a client on a local machine and perform test 1 ~ test 4 in order on remote EC2 instances.
 Finally, store output under the output folder for validation and release all cloud resources.
 For more detail please see the chapter, "How it Works/Automatic Distributed Server Deployment".

 ## Test Output (Log)
 We store all testing output under the output folder and use them to validate the correctness of each test case.
 There are three types of logs:
-- catalog_log: store all execuated transaction on catalog server
+- catalog_log: store all executed transaction on the catalog server
-- order_log: store all execuated transaction on order server
+- order_log: store all executed transaction on the order server
-- client_log: store all execuated HTTP request and response log for all concurrent clients
+- client_log: store all executed HTTP request and response log for all concurrent clients

 ## Verification of All Test Cases
 ### Test1 output: Perform search methods correctly